 Affiliate marketing can be a good place to start with in terms of podcast monetization.
 If you are successful, you can use that information to negotiate sponsorships.

 In the beginning, you can reach out directly to small companies that might be interested in your podcast niche.
 If you choose to go this route, spend some time putting together a digital media kit.
 Your digital media kit can include: a podcast trailer, clips from episodes, stand out reviews, download information, niche breakdown, etc.

 Another option is working with a podcast advertising agency.
 Podcast advertising agencies serve as the middleman between companies and podcasters, and they have the connections necessary to facilitate the process.
 These ad agencies help negotiate deals, develop copy, and monitor the success of the ad.
 The StartAPod Team is extremely familiar with this process, because our sister company is a podcast advertising agency!
-If you are a StartAPod user, make sure you are taking advantage of this connection by filling out the “Interested in Sponsorship Revenue” form on the resources page.
+If you are a StartAPod user, make sure you are taking advantage of this connection by filling out the form under “Connect with PodSearchAD” on the connections page.